AdaKun/Docker-Guide/README.md

 When you may want a container you configured and be able to build other containers with the same configurations

-### Two methods

-1. start a container, make changes and commit the container
-2. create a Dockerfile

 ### Initial steps

 1. create a container from a base image